Search

 Note

 When the server is active, it is recommended to create a dedicated administrator account.
-This way, you’ll be able to manage your server’s settings from other devices.
+This way, you can manage your server’s settings from other devices.
 The default configuration allows administrator access only from the same device.

 On the HFS admin panel, click the Accounts option on the left.